-Your experience of life is a matter of attention!
+Your experience of life is not based on your life, but is a matter of your attention!

 - 30 day program